Should I use Art-Net or sACN?

 Art-Net may switch a universe to broadcast if it detects too many duplicates being sent – this has its downsides, which will be explored next.
 If network traffic is a large consideration for you, multicasting via sACN might be best for your application.

 Reducing Irrelevant Incoming Data

 When Art-Net was first developed, it was used for transmitting a small amount of data.
 Because of this, broadcasting was not an issue.
-In modern light displays, however, hundreds of universes are now needed.
-If all this data is sent to all pixel controllers on a network, the devices might not be able to handle the sheer volume of data and could result in dropped packets.
+In modern light displays, however, hundreds of universes may be needed.
+If all this data is broadcasted, the devices might not be able to handle the sheer volume of data and could result in dropped packets.
 To avoid this, we need to stay away from broadcasting.
 Unicasting will achieve this; however, Art-Net can still result in broadcasting if it detects too many duplicate universes being sent.

 If you want to ensure your network devices are not flooded with irrelevant incoming data, then a multicasting sACN approach might be what you need.

 Whilst a lighting display doesn’t require a networking degree, there are some aspects to your setup that might benefit from some basic networking knowledge.
-If you’re just starting out, then an Art-Net approach might be a good method for you.
-It will work with most networking equipment and probably won’t require much more configuration than managing IP addresses.
+If you’re just starting out, then an Art-Net approach might be a good method for you, as it will be compatible with most networking equipment and probably won’t require much more configuration than managing IP addresses.

-sACN, although offering many benefits, really needs a good knowledge of some network design concepts.
+sACN, although offering many benefits, typically requires knowledge of some network design concepts.
 In order to properly multicast, you’ll need the correct equipment and appropriate device configuration.
 If IGMP snooping is not supported or properly configured, it might result in the multicast data effectively being broadcast, or not even delivered at all.

 Reducing Setup Time